What is projection welding and how does it work?

 3. Electrode force

 The electrode force is the pressure that the electrodes exert on the workpieces.
 It plays a decisive role in the formation of the weld seam, as it influences the contact resistance between the workpieces.
-Too little electrode force can lead to insufficient contact and thus to a weak weld seam, while too much force can deform the material or wear the electrodes prematurely.
+Too little electrode force can lead to insufficient contact and, thus, to a weak weld seam, while too much force can deform the material or wear the electrodes prematurely.

 4. Electrode geometry